-The childminder was registered in 2005.
-She lives with her husband and two children aged one and six years old in Reading, Berkshire.
-The whole of the childminder's house is used for childminding and there is a fully enclosed garden for outside play.
+The childminder was registered in 1995.
+She lives with her three children aged 15, 13 and 7 years in Hook, Hampshire.
+The whole of the downstairs of the childminder's house is used for childminding, including a playroom, and there is a fully enclosed garden for outside play.

-The are currently six children on roll.
+There are currently 5 children on roll.
 The childminder walks to local schools to take and collect children.
-The childminder attends the local parent and toddler group and takes children to the local library and park.
+She attends the local parent and toddler group.

-The family have four gold fish.
-The childminder is a member of the National Childminding Association.
-(NCMA)
+The family have some goldfish.
+The childminder is a member of the National Childminding Association (NCMA).
+She is the chairman of the local Association For All Speech Impaired Children (AFASIC).